Does income protection insurance cover mental health?

 The insurance world is taking steps to break the stigma surrounding mental health and financial protection, such as income protection.

-It can be possible to claim on your income protection policy as a result of mental health (depending on your personal circumstances).
+It could be possible to claim on your income protection policy as a result of mental health (depending on your personal circumstances).

 Reassured can help you compare quotes from the whole of the market and provide you with personalised recommendations on what’s best for you.